celso-henrique/changelog-generator/readme.md

 ## Notes

 * Commits are retrieved using the GitHub `compareCommits` API.
-* Merge commits and commits without a recognized type are ignored.
+* The tool reflects the actual Git history; squash merges result in one entry per PR.
+* The changelog generation is tolerant to inconsistent commit formats.
-* Output format can be adapted to CSV, JSON, HTML, or messaging platforms.
+* Output format can be adapted to HTML, JSON, CSV, or messaging platforms.

 ---